-MASTER OF EDUCATION Program Chair: Dr. Richard W. Fee Telephone: 735-2400
+MASTER OF EDUCATION SOE Bldg., Room 210 Telephone: 735-2400

-The Master of Education degree includes specialization areas in Administration and Supervision, Secondary Education, Reading, Teaching English as a Second Language (TESOL), and Special Education.
+The Master of Education degree includes specialization areas in Administration and Supervision, Secondary Education, Reading, Teaching English to Speakers of Other Languages (TESOL), and Special Education.
 The M.Ed. degree is designed for certified teachers seeking advanced knowledge of teaching and learning in a specific area.
 Students seeking teacher certification should obtain a Guam Commission on Educator Certification (GCEC) teacher certification evaluation before developing a program of study.
 Students completing the Administration and Supervision degree will be able to apply for certification in that field from the GCEC.